Contents View

 Please be aware that an approved K-ETA does not guarantee your entry into Korea, and the final decision is made by the Korean Immigration Officer at the port of entry.

-K-ETA is exempted for foreign nationals of designated countries from April 1, 2023 to December 31, 2025 to boost Korea tourism.
-The complete list of countries can be found at the K-ETA website.
+K-ETA is exempted for foreign nationals of designated countries or regions from April 1, 2023 to December 31, 2025 to boost Korea tourism.
+The complete list of countries/regions can be found at the K-ETA website.

 • - Asia: Japan, Thailand, Hong Kong, Singapore, Macau